 The Student Spaceflight Experiments Program (SSEP) is overseen by the National Center for Earth and Space Science Education (NCESSE). in the U.S., and the Arthur C. Clarke Institute for Space Education internationally.
 SSEP is enabled through a strategic partnership with NanoRacks LLC, which is working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
 NCESSE, the Clarke Institute, and NanoRacks are therefore designated SSEP Strategic Partners.
 To read about the programmatic roles and responsibilities of the SSEP Strategic Partners, visit the Team page.

 Partnership is truly a hallmark of SSEP.
-Nearly 300 other organizations support SSEP at the local level, including: school districts, private schools, NASA Space Grant lead institutions and other universities, corporate foundations, businesses, community foundations, and local research institutions.
+Over 350 other organizations support SSEP at the local level, including: school districts, private schools, NASA Space Grant lead institutions and other universities, corporate foundations, businesses, community foundations, and local research institutions.
 These organizations are designated the SSEP Local Partners.
 To explore the Local Partners, visit the Communities & Local Partners page at the SSEP Community Network Hubsite.

 SSEP National Partners